Place of Serenity’s mission is to help you stay calm and resilient in your life!

 Do you have helpful phrases you draw on to stay calm and resilient?

-This blog post update first out on 9 September 2016
+This blog post update was first published September 2016